-Our mission is to advance prevention, treatment and policy initiatives.
-To do so, the Core engages in collaborative, interdisciplinary studies across the lifespan, drawing on genetic techniques, brain imaging, and cognitive and clinical assessments to develop gender-specific pharmacological interventions addressing preventable causes of illness and death.
+Our mission is to use the knowledge gained in our studies to advance prevention, treatment and policy initiatives.
+To do so, the Core engages in collaborative, interdisciplinary studies across the lifespan, drawing on the latest genetic techniques, brain imaging technology, and cognitive and clinical assessments to develop gender-specific pharmacological interventions addressing preventable causes of illness and death.

 Current Research Core Projects